ealush/vest/packages/context/README.md

 `createCascade` returns an object containing the following functions:

 - `use`: Returns the current context value.
-- `useX`: Returns the current context, throws an error if not within a running context or the context is undefined.
+- `useX`: Returns the current context, throws an error if not within a running context.
 - `run`: Runs the context, passing the given value into the context.
 Merges the given value with the parent context if it exists, while not overriding the parent context.
 - `bind`: Binds a given function to the context.
 Allows for delayd execution of a function as if it was called within the context.